Varvar-tyan/venom/README.md

-# venom - Glo Academy
+# venom -  training project with Glo Academy
-Teaser for Venom 2
+## Teaser for Venom 2
-Training project